iMuzz/ethdoc/README.md

 ## Development

-EthDoc was built using [Next.js](https://github.com/zeit/next.js/) which is a framework created by the awesome people over at [Zeit](https://zeit.co/)!
+Ethdoc was built using [Next.js](https://github.com/zeit/next.js/) which is a framework created by the awesome people over at [Zeit](https://zeit.co/)!

 ##### 1. Install Dependencies
 ```